 When revitalizing our centers, we keep environmental impacts top of mind - where possible, the projects incorporate the latest design standards and building materials.
-Currently, the redevelopments of Wilde Lake Village, Cupertino Village, Pentagon Centre and Hickory Ridge have achieved or are pursuing Leadership in Energy and Environmental Design (LEED) certification.
+Currently, the redevelopments of Wilde Lake Village, Cupertino Village, Pentagon Centre and Hickory Ridge are pursuing Leadership in Energy and Environmental Design (LEED) certification.